02owen/Blog/src/content/posts/index.md

     ├── the creator
     └── the philosophy
 └──  the application of Pure data
-    ├── how  i use pure data to make music
+    ├── how do i use pure data to make music
     └── Pd as a sandbox
-└──  you want to start
+└──  you want to start?
 └──  conclusion
 ```